-Table 1 summarizes the exploration work conducted by NovaGold, Trilogy (formerly, NovaCopper) and Ambler Metals from 2004 to the present.
-Field exploration was largely conducted during the period between 2004 to 2007 with associated engineering and characterization studies between 2008 and 2019.
+Table 1 summarizes the exploration work conducted by NovaGold, Trilogy (formerly, NovaCopper) and Ambler Metals from 2004 to 2022.
+Field exploration was largely conducted during the period between 2004 to 2007 and 2021 to 2022 with associated engineering and characterization studies between 2008 and 2021.